S&P 500 closes out dismal year with worst loss since 2008

 The Fed’s key lending rate stood at a range of 0% to 0.25% at the beginning of 2022 and will close the year at a range of 4.25% to 4.5% after seven increases.
 The U.S. central bank forecasts that will reach a range of 5% to 5.25% by the end of 2023.
 Its forecast doesn’t call for a rate cut before 2024.

-The Fed's battle against inflation, though, will likely remain the overarching concern in 2023, according to analysts.
+The Fed's battle against inflation, though, will likely remain the overarching concern on Wall Street in 2023, according to analysts.
 Investors will continue searching for a better sense of whether inflation is easing fast enough to take pressure off of consumers and the Fed.

+If inflation continues to show signs of easing, and the Fed reins in its rate-hiking campaign, that could pave the way for a rebound for stocks in 2023, said Jay Hatfield, CEO of Infrastructure Capital Advisors.

+“The Fed has been the overhang on this market, really since November of last year, so if the Fed pauses and we don’t have a major recession we think that sets us up for a rally,” he said.

 Several big updates on the employment market are on tap for the first week of 2023.
 It has been a particularly strong area of the economy and has helped create a bulwark against a recession.
 That has made the Fed's job more difficult, though, because strong employment and wages mean it may have to remain aggressive to keep fighting inflation.
 That, in turn, raises the risk of slowing the economy too much and bringing on a recession.